NuCypher’s API is written as characters within a cryptological narrative/archetype, each fulfilling a particular role.

 Bob: “The Data Recipient” - the data recipient that Alice intends to share data with

-Ursula: “The Proxy in PRE” - the nodes on the NuCypher Network that stand ready to re-encrypt data in exchange for payment in fees and token rewards; they enforce the access policy created by Alice
+Ursula: “The Proxy in PRE” - the PRE node on the Threshold Network that stands ready to re-encrypt data in exchange for payment in fees and token rewards; they enforce the access policy created by Alice

 Alice has data that she wants to share and she wants to classify/categorize her data according to how she intends to share it.
 These subsets of data would have their own set of permissions - within NuCypher this concept is called a label.
 Alice uses this label to categorize data and she creates an asymmetric encryption key for Enrico characters based on the label.
 For example, Alice may use different labels and different Enricos for health data, personal data, and work-related data.
 Essentially, labels are a way to categorize data for sharing - you can think of file system folders as being somewhat analogous to labels.
 Alice can delegate access permissions to the encrypted data classified under a label to any recipient she sees fit.